 While you contemplate your grand vision of a multi-billion dollar company, take some time to think about starting a much smaller business that encompasses the following characteristics:

-- Is a great match for your current set of skills (or talent stack) and knowledge.
+- Is a great match for your current set of skills and knowledge

 Take the path of least resistance before tackling the the monumental vision that resides deep in your mind.
 You can’t run if you can’t crawl.